-The Mobile App Market has the potential to generate billions of dollars in revenue with every passing year.
-A report by Statista estimates that in 2021, mobile apps are projected to generate more than 693 billion U.S. dollars in revenue using app monetization strategies like in-app purchases, in-app advertising, and paid downloads.
+The in-app purchase market has the potential to generate billions of dollars in revenue with every passing year.
+A report by Statista estimates that in 2021, mobile apps can create more than 693 billion U.S. dollars in revenue using app monetization strategies like in-app purchases, in-app advertising, and paid downloads.

 However, not every mobile app developer is fortunate enough to get these dollars transferred straight to their bank accounts.
-Presently, over 4 million mobile apps are available in Google and Apple app stores, which is still growing.
-That means competition in the market for driving even a small piece of this revenue home is sky-high.
+There are over 4 million mobile apps (and counting) that are available in Google and Apple app stores which imply competition in the market for making even a small piece of this revenue is sky-high.

-In such a situation, one thing that can help you turn your money-making dream into reality is a robust app monetization model – one that drives a terrific user experience and millions of app downloads.
-Let’s see what options you have for creating such an app revenue model:
+In such a situation, one thing that can help businesses turn their money-making dream into reality is a robust app monetization model that delivers an immense user experience and millions of app downloads.
+Let’s see what options are available to explore for creating such an app revenue model:

 Mobile App Monetization Strategies: How to Monetize an App?

-The right mobile app monetization model will match your goals with the expectations of your target audience.
-We suggest that you choose an app’s revenue streams before developing an app so that you can seamlessly build it into the user experience.
+A suitable mobile app monetization model will match the organization’s goals with the expectations of its target audience.
+Organizations should choose an app’s revenue streams before developing an app to build it into the user experience seamlessly.

-By using some of the app monetization strategies listed below, you can earn money from an app without explicitly charging your users:
+These app-monetization strategies can help businesses earn money from an app without explicitly charging their users:

-All your app needs is an extensive user base and sufficient user behavioral data to place highly targeted ads.
-One of the best examples of apps using the In-App Advertising model is Instagram – it brought in an estimated $20 billion in Ad revenue in 2019.
+The app needs an extensive user base and sufficient user behavioral data to place highly targeted ads.
+One of the best examples of apps using the In-App Advertising model is Instagram – it brought in an $18.6 billion in annual ad sales in 2021.

 Just like advertising, this is also an in-trend mobile app monetization model.
 Here, the app (and some of its content) is free to use, but users need to buy a subscription on a monthly or yearly basis to access premium content or advanced features.
 Though this model is not considered as a money-magnet, it can drive billions in the long run.

 A great example of an app using this model is Headspace.
-It has around 65 Million downloads and generates more than $100 Million per year from paid subscriptions.
+It has more than 65 Million downloads and generated $100 million revenue per year from paid subscriptions.
 And the expected revenues for the coming years are anticipated between $100 and $150 million, as per NPR.

 Freemium with In-App Purchases

-Here, you offer your app for free and allow users to purchase a wide range of virtual elements within the app.
+By offering the app for free and allowing users to purchase a wide range of digital add-ons within the app.
 These elements can be anything – game currency, extra lives, or premium app content.

-Though this monetization model is used mostly by game applications (for example, PUBG, Clash of Clans, and many others), it is also prominent in non-game apps these days.
+Though this monetization model is used mainly by game applications (for example, PUBG, Clash of Clans, and many others), it is also prominent in non-game apps.
 One of the apps using this monetization model is Tinder – the highest-grossing non-game app of 2021 globally, reaching about 384.6 million.

 The Global In-App Purchase Revenue: Statistics and Trends